wendythedy/terraform-alicoud-ecs/README.md

 first rename and fill secret env (RAM) file terraform.tfvars.example to terraform.tfvars

-use ./setup.sh to sun terraform apply use ./detroy.sh to run terraform destroy
+use ./setup.sh to sun terraform apply

+use./detroy.sh to run terraform destroy